 - Try and ensure that your bin is brought back in as soon as possible after the collection.
 Your neighbour may be able to help with this

 How can I pay for my bins?

-Payment may be made through the Customer Access Points in Gainsborough, Caistor and Market Rasen in advance of ordering your additional or replacement containers.
+Payment may be made at the Guildhall in Gainsborough in advance of ordering your additional or replacement bins.
 Payment by card can be done over the telephone by calling our Customer Services Department on 01427 676676.